Azure/azure-openapi-validator/docs/rules.md

 Please refer to [error-response.md](./error-response.md) for details.

+### EvenSegmentedPathForPutOperation

+API path with PUT operation defined MUST have even number of segments (i.e. end in {resourceType}/{resourceName} segments).

+Please refer to [even-segmented-path-for-put-operation.md](./even-segmented-path-for-put-operation.md) for details.

 ### ExtensionResourcePathPattern

 Path (operation) for 'extension routing type' (that has additional /providers/ segment in parent scope) must be of the form '{scope}/provider/RPNamespace/resourceTypeName' (shouldn't include parent scope)